 Level concepts from before Sonic’s final look and skills had been established:

-In the first image, we see Sonic breaking a bridge as he rolls over it.
+In the first image, we see Sonic destroying a bridge by rolling over it.

 In the second one, a type of gravel terrain is shown in which Sonic would roll slower.